Scrashdown/PRU-Audio-Processing/Report/Report.md

 ### Limited number of registers and very tight timings on the PRU

 On a more technical point of view, processing six channels simultaneously on one PRU is feasible, but challenging in terms of resource management.
 In our current implementation of the 6-channels CIC filter on the PRU, all operations required for processing one sample from each channel must execute in less than TODO: cycles.
 All of the PRU's registers are used, and the majority of the banks' registers are used as well.

+**TODO: add the spectrogram of the weird timing bug on the host side**

 ## Possible improvements and additional features